Indiana man is put to death for officer's murder in state's second execution in 15 years

 "I've ruined my life and other people's lives, and I'm so sorry for that night," he said.
 "If I could go back and just shake that kid, because he wouldn't listen to nobody.
 You can't take back what you did."

-Indiana codes require death row inmates to be executed before sunrise on the day their executions are scheduled to take place, according to the Death Penalty Information Center (DPI), a nonprofit organization that researches and collects data on capital punishment.
+Indiana codes require death row inmates to be executed before sunrise on the day their executions are scheduled to take place, according to the Death Penalty Information Center, a nonprofit organization that researches and collects data on capital punishment.

 Indiana resumed executions after a hiatus due to scarcity of lethal injection drugs that affected correctional departments nationwide.
 Following its last execution in 2009, the state incorporated a new lethal drug into its protocol to account for the shortage, without releasing any public information about the change.
 In 2017, the Indiana Court of Appeals voided the new protocol, ruling that the state's Department of Corrections violated rule-making procedures when it made that change covertly and adopted a protocol that had never been used before in the execution chamber, according to the Death Penalty Information Center, Indiana has faced criticism over its death penalty proceedings, which for many years have been among the most secretive in the country.